pomdtr/demo.smallweb.live/smallweb/www/index.md

-# smallweb.live
+# Smallweb Playground

 ## Usage

 This is a public demo instance of [smallweb](https://smallweb.run) running on fly.io.

+> ⚠️ Do not use this instance for anything important.
+The content of this instance is reset every hour (or whenever I feel like it).

 You can use this instance to get familiar with smallweb and try out some of it's features.

-- Head to the editor at [editor.smallweb.live](https://editor.smallweb.live) to create new websites.
+- Head to the editor at [editor.smallweb.live](https://editor.smallweb.live) to edit existing websites.
-  - For example, you can edit this readme by opening `https://editor.smallweb.live/www/index.md`
+  - For example, you can edit this readme by opening <https://editor.smallweb.live/www/index.md>
-  - The content of this instance is reset every hour, so don't worry about breaking anything.

 - You can also access the smallweb cli at [cli.smallweb.live](https://cli.smallweb.live).
+  - ex: go to <https://cli.smallweb.live/ls?json> to run `smallweb ls --json` and see the list of apps in this instance.

+Checkout the github repository at <https://github.com/pomdtr/smallweb.live>.

 ## TODO